-ORO conducts on-site Focused Reviews to assist facilities in complying with VA and other Federal requirements for research, especially in areas that may be of special concern at individual facilities or across the VHA research system as a whole.
-ORO on-site Focused Reviews are narrower in scope than Combined Program Reviews (CPRs) and target individual facility research program oversight areas and/or specific issues for review.
+ORO conducts Focused Reviews to assist facilities in complying with VA and other Federal requirements for research, especially in areas that may be of special concern at individual facilities or across the VHA research system as a whole.
+ORO Focused Reviews are narrower in scope than Combined Program Reviews (CPRs) and focus on individual facility research program oversight areas and/or specific issues for review.
 Unlike CPRs, ORO’s Focused Reviews are not cyclical.
 ORO’s decision to conduct a Focused Review, and the scope of said review, are guided by: the size and/or complexity of a facility’s research portfolio; specific issues of concern identified by ORO in an earlier CPR or through other mechanisms (e.g., Facility Director’s Certification, reports of noncompliance, etc.); known VHA-wide research compliance issues that might also be of relevance at a given facility; and/or other factors.

 The process for conducting a Focused Review is dependent on the nature and extent of the issues that are the focus of the review.
 Typically, an ORO Focused Review will involve some combination of the following methodologies: interviewing facility leadership, research administrative staff, research oversight committee members and staff, investigators, and/or other personnel associated with the facility’s research compliance program; reviewing facility research policies, procedures, protocols, and other documentation; and conducting physical inspections of research areas.
 With regard to the review of individual protocols and inspection of research areas, ORO may employ a “sampling” approach whereby it reviews select protocols and inspects a subset of the research area(s) so as to evaluate whether actual practices comport with regulations and policies governing the review, approval, and conduct of research at a facility.

-Focused Review Procedural Overview
+Focused Review Procedural Overview∗

 • ORO will contact the facility approximately 8-10 weeks prior to the Focused Review to discuss dates for pre-site visit interviews and the on-site portion of the review.